pabloavi/river-luatile-layout/README.md

 In order of priority:

-- [ ] Add support for per-tag layouts.
 - [ ] Add support for `SMART_BORDERS`.
 - [ ] Finish `README.md`.
 - [ ] Add full support of `INNER_GAPS` and `OUTER_GAPS`.